kveskimae/webcrawler/README.md

 ``` bash
 ~/webcrawler $ mvn assembly:assembly
 ```
+Running all the tests with assembly may take a few minutes.

 You will see where the created jar-file was saved from the command output in terminal window.

 ``` bash